dwb26/decline_curve_analysis/README.md

 ## Running the script

-To run the script, download the .xlsx and and .py files and change to this directory in the terminal/command line.
+Download the .xlsx and and .py files and change to this directory in the terminal/command line.
 To run the script in iPython, enter either "ipython decline_curve.py" or run in iPython using the "%run" magic command.
 To tweak the current input well options see the bottom of decline_curve.py.
 Wellnames vary between "P001" to "P754" for the historical data and "P001" to "P020" for the forecast data.
 For the best plot quality figures should be maximised.
+Due to the size of the dataset, the script may take a couple of minutes to run.

 ### Prerequisites